UT San Antonio

 LINC Simulation IPE Initiative

 The LINC Simulation IPE Initiative is dedicated to understanding and advancing IPE activities that take place in simulation settings, including online, as part of formal curricula.
-Simulation IPE activities lead to a formal transcript designation; for example, as a required educational experience during a credit-bearing course.
-This Initiative’s signature program is the LINC Simulation IPE Experience, which launched with university-wide implementation in spring 2023.
+This team’s signature program is the LINC Simulation IPE Experience, which launched in Spring 2023.
+The LINC Simulation IPE Experience is the second of three IPE activities that collectively constitute the health science center-wide LINC Longitudinal IPE Program.

 Leader, LINC Simulation IPE Initiative